forrestzhang/Chorus/docs/Tutorial.rst

     1      	496    	540    	TCTTCGTTGTTGTTACGCTTGTCATCTCATCTCTCAATGATATGG
     1      	551    	595    	TAGCATTTATTCTGAAGTTCTTCTGCTTGATGATTTTATCCTTAG

 There are four columns in a row, first column is chromosome name, second is oligo start site, third is oligo end site, last one is oligo probe sequence.
+You can use excel or text editor to open this file.